bliiir/journal/walkthroughs/schedulling/20190103_scheduling.md

 *Journal*
 Rasmus Groth
-*20190103, Utterslev, Copenhagen, Denmark*
+*Created: 20190103, Utterslev, Copenhagen, Denmark* *Edited: 20190813, Utterslev, Copenhagen, Denmark*

 # Automated Realtime Algorithmic Cryptocurrency Trading
 ### Setting up concurrent and parallel excution of multiple python scripts
-I am setting up my crypto currency auto trading platform on aws using EC2 and RDS (postgres) and I need a simple, robust way of ensuring that I am executing my trades at appropriate times and on time.
+We are setting up a trading platform and we need a simple, robust way of ensuring that we are executing trades at appropriate times and on time.

 ---

 ## Initial considerations
+The most critical thing is to be able to post orders concurrently on the exchange.

 ### Criteria
 - Less = more